OfficeDev/office-js-docs-pr/docs/develop/platform-specific-requirement-sets.md

 ### Online-only requirement sets

 An online-only requirement set is a superset of the latest numbered requirement set.
 For each Office application with an online-only requirement set, `1.1` is the only version.
-For Word, it's `WordApiOnline 1.1`.
 It's invalid to specify an online-only requirement set in the [Set element](/javascript/api/manifest/set) of your add-in manifest.

 To check for APIs that are only supported in these requirement sets and to prevent your add-in from trying to run the code on unsupported platforms, you should add code similar to the following: